Table of Contents

 2. GoFundMe

 GoFundMe also specialises in donation crowdfunding, making it an excellent choice for creative individuals and artists.
-It is one of the most popular charity crowdfunding platforms that provide a seamless campaign creation process, social sharing features, and analytics to track your campaign’s progress.
+It is one of the most trusted crowdfunding platforms in the United Kingdom that provides a seamless campaign creation process, social sharing features, and analytics to track your campaign’s progress.

 Fees – GoFundMe charges a 0% platform fee and 25p + 2.9% transaction fees to its users.